No Official System to Rescue Animals from Holiday Farm Fire

 Since initially there was no official person in charge and no organized action, volunteers mobilized through a local Facebook group have taken matters into their own hands, collecting supplies and sending trained people into the evacuation zones to search, rescue and provide care for animals.

-“Its unacceptable that we are this grossly underprepared in Lane County,” says Julie Ohashi, who started the group and had previously helped with animal rescues for California’s 2018 Camp Fire.
+“Its unacceptable that we are this grossly underprepared in Lane County,” says Julie Ohashi, who was one of the original people working with the group and had previously helped with animal rescues for California’s 2018 Camp Fire.
 Ohashi is located in Michigan, but spent a decade working in animal welfare in Lane County.
 She adds that her familiarity with organizing on a large scale lended itself for helping during the Holiday Farm Fire, located along the McKenzie River east of Springfield.

 The Facebook page, called “Holiday Farm (McKenzie) Fire Animal Rescue (Lane Co),” is a public group where people can fill out a Google Form to request services or evacuation for their animals.
 Some post in the group discussion when they are reunited with their pet and others offer supplies or part of their property to shelter a displaced pet.